dark-mechanicum/aws-codebuild/README.md

 ## Description

 Under the hood it's using JavaScript AWS SDK for making calls to the AWS API.
 It means, you can put [any parameters](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CodeBuild.html#startBuild-property) for triggering your AWS CodeBuild Job.

+In case if AWS CodeBuild job execution will be failed, it also will fail execution of GitHub Action.

+In case if you have enabled AWS CloudWatch logs for AWS CodeBuild job execution, it will put AWS CloudWatch logs output in the GitHub Actions logs output.

 ## AWS Credentials